2023 Best Engineering Technologies Trade Schools in the Great Lakes Region

 Read full report on Engineering Technologies at Purdue University - Main Campus

 A rank of #5 on this year’s list means Michigan State University is a great place for engineering technologies students.
-Located in the small city of East Lansing, Michigan State is a public school with a very large student population.
+Located in the city of East Lansing, Michigan State is a public college with a very large student population.

-Ohio Northern University did quite well in this year’s ranking of the best schools for engineering technologies students.
-It came in at #6 on the list.
+With a ranking of #6, Ohio Northern University did quite well on this year’s best schools for engineering technologies students.
 ONU is a small private not-for-profit school located in the town of Ada.

 University of Wisconsin - Stout ranked #8 on this year’s Best Engineering Technologies Trade Schools in the Great Lakes Region list.
-Located in the distant town of Menomonie, UW - Stout is a public college with a medium-sized student population.
+Located in the town of Menomonie, UW - Stout is a public college with a moderately-sized student population.

 Read full report on Engineering Technologies at University of Wisconsin - Stout

-Polaris Career Center ranked #10 on this year’s Best Engineering Technologies Trade Schools in the Great Lakes Region list.
-Polaris Career Center is a fairly small public school located in the large suburb of Middleburg Heights.
+Polaris Career Center came in at #10 in this year’s edition of the Best Engineering Technologies Trade Schools in the Great Lakes Region ranking.
+Polaris Career Center is a small public school located in the large suburb of Middleburg Heights.

 Honorable Mentions